quangnv0212/quangnvdev/components/homes/about/mystory.md

 ![122133478_1588952607942971_2028891240499212590_n.jpg](/assets/img/forum-chay.jpg)

-I was initially someone who thrived on content creation, staying ahead of social media trends, and taking responsibility in managing over 7 university pages with tens of thousands of followers.
-While my peers were enjoying moments with milk tea, I felt I had achieved a distinct level of success (only a joke lol 🤣🤣).
+I was initially someone who thrived on content creation, staying ahead of social media trends, and taking responsibility in managing more than 7 pages with thousand of followers on Facebook.
+While my peers were enjoying moments with sleep, milk tea, I felt I had achieved a distinct level of success (only a joke lol 🤣🤣).

 Yet, in 2021, with the prolonged lockdown, my normal life underwent a complete transformation.
 I embarked on a new passion: coding.
 Sitting still to learn new programming languages, delving into advanced technologies, I truly immersed myself in the digital world.